rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

     74: humb 	48.4  31.3  94.7  41.5  45.5   55.3
     75: eind 	32.4  48.4  81.5  72.2  45.8   54.4

-In :numref:`` (Lines 23 and following) we may thus notice that, in the 2016 edition of the THE World Universities ranking by computer science subject, the Computer Science Dept at the *Swiss Federal Institute of Technology Zürich* was first-ranked with an overall score of 92.9; followed by the Computer Science Dept at the *Califormia Institute of Technology* (overall score: 92.4).
-The author's own Computer Science Dept at the *University of Luxembourg* was ranked on position 63 with an overall score of 58.0.
+In :numref:`thecsScores` (Lines 23 and following), we may thus notice that, in the 2016 edition of the *THE World University rankings* by Computer Science subject, the Computer Science Dept at the *Swiss Federal Institute of Technology Zürich* was first-ranked with an overall score of 92.9; followed by the Computer Science Dept at the *Califormia Institute of Technology* (overall score: 92.4) [38]_.

-Let us have a look at the THE performance criteria.
+Let us also have a closer look at the *THE* performance criteria.

     >>> t.showHTMLCriteria(Sorted=False)